tomhsiao1260/evolutor-learn/readme.md

 - sparseVecOpGrad: sparse matrix that represents the operator vec2d cross grad or vec2d dot grad.
 - sparseGrad: sparse matrix that represents the 2D grad operator.
 - sparseUmbilical: sparse matrix that represents the umbilicus location.
+- sparseDiagonal: sparse matrix that represents the diagonal array.
 - solveAxEqb: solve Ax = b (least square method find x).
 - alignUVVec: align u vector with the gradient of the radius.
 - synthesizeUVecArray: create u vectors and coherence from a given radius array.
+- computeGrad: Caculate gradient x, y for a given array.

 ### process_cl_args